 Looking to expand or refit?
-Think about the potential impact on your insurance needs

 Increased your shelving capacity?

-If you plan to hold more stock than before as a result, you may wish to increase your stock cover limits to match the new value of the items you hold.
+If you plan to hold more stock than before as a result, you may need to increase your stock cover limits to match the new value of the items you hold.
 Beware, too, of overstocking your new fittings.
 One type of claim that is sometimes reported is where shelving in a shop has collapsed, often as a result of heavy items such as bottles and cans being stored on them.
 A collapse of this type can cause a lot of material damage as well as injury to both staff and customers.
-This can result in Public or Employer’s Liability claims against you and unless you have accidental damage protection, the material damage is generally not covered.
+This can result in Public or employers’ liability claims against you and unless you have accidental damage protection, the material damage is generally not covered.
 Some providers, such as The Retail Mutual, include accidental damage protection as standard.

 Have you changed your store layout?

 With a new store layout to navigate, unexpected slip or trip hazards could appear.
 Keeping your shop floor clean, dry and free of obstacles will help to minimise the risks but it is always wise to take reasonable steps to protect you, your customers and the general public.
-Products and public liability cover will protect you from claims made for incidents that occur in connection with your business, for example if someone falls and hurts themselves due to your negligence.
+Products and public liability cover may protect you from claims made for incidents that occur in connection with your business, for example if someone falls and hurts themselves due to your negligence.

 Thinking of installing a new ATM?
 With ram raids and other violent store-front attacks on the rise, it is worth looking at whether you have specific cover for your shop front.
 Some providers, such as The Retail Mutual, include fixed glass cover as standard with your buildings cover.